ParaCodeLang/ParaCode/README.md

 # ParaCode
 ### Prototypical language with knack for extensibility and meta programming

-**This is the official C++ port of ParaCode.
+**This is the official Rust port of ParaCode.
 It is currently incomplete.
-You can find the current status of the project at [the Trello board](https://trello.com/b/e7cj6gvI/paracode-c).**
+You can find the current status of the project at [the Trello board](https://trello.com/b/Nxs0bt1f/paracode-rust).**

 In ParaCode, all types are objects, and vice versa.
 Everything is an object, and that includes functions.
 Objects descend from a parent object and inherit functions and variables from the parent.
 For example, to create a type, we extend from a parent `Object` (in this case `Type`), and define any methods